 NOTE –The association of the VN with the spacecraft is a managed parameter.
 Any spacecraft that uses more than one one protocol with a different VN may require that two (or more) completely separate and distinct SCIDs be assigned.

-NOTE - There is, in effect, a separate set of GSCID registry entries for each protocol version number.
-Similarly there is a separate GSCID registry for each frequency bin that a spacecraft is assigned to use, such as X-band uplink, X and Ka-band downlink.
-While it is to be avoided if at all possible, one spacecraft may have more than one SCID assigned in different frequency bins.
-See Annex C which defines the characteristics of the registries that are to be used for this procedure.

 Table 1-1 : Bit Structure of Currently Defined VN Fields